berndoJ/revenge-of-lllattice-writeup/README.md

 - Use the RTL-schematic and statistical analysis (or other methods) to find out which FFs correspond to which bit in which encryption round (only first two rounds needed).
-By statical analysis on the schematic we can also further confirm our guess that the algo used is TEA because we find a two 32-bit adders between each encryption stage.
+By statical analysis on the schematic we can also further confirm our guess that the algo used is TEA because we find two 32-bit adders between each encryption stage.
 - Extract the two 32-bit data words for two consecutive TEA rounds and use bruteforce to find out the encryption keys -> `b'bocchi za rock!\x00'`